There’s no denying that being a nanny or a babysitter is no easy feat.

 From bed times to snack restrictions, many parents set a number of standard guidelines for their babysitter or nanny.

-But while many of these guidelines are pretty comm0n, every once in a while an unfortunate babysitter is met with some seriously strange guidelines and rules to follow.
+But while many of these guidelines are pretty common, every once in a while an unfortunate babysitter is met with some seriously strange guidelines and rules to follow.

 Babysitters and nannies shared the weirdest rules parents have asked them to follow in a hilarious Reddit thread.
-Here’s what they had to say:
+So we decided to grab our favourites, and ask the Mamamia community what they have come up against.

 "I was told that the only thing she specifically wasn’t allowed to do was eat a bowl of sugar."